kellymore/WhiteBoard/README.md

 # WhiteBoard
-This repo is a collection of WhiteBoard challenges for technical interview preparation, currently only in Python and being added to daily.
+This repo is a collection of WhiteBoard challenges for technical interview preparation, currently only in Python and being added to on a weekly basis.
 Code is commented to better promote understanding for students.

 ## Table of Contents